AlexStansfield/casual-mcp/README.md

 uv pip install -e .[dev]
 ```

----

 ## 🧩 Providers

 Providers allow access to LLMs, currently only an OpenAI provider is supplied.
-However in the model configuration you can supply an optional endpoint allowing you to an `openai` compatible API (e.g LM Studio).
+However in the model configuration you can supply an optional endpoint allowing you to use any `openai` compatible API (e.g LM Studio).

 On the todo list is an Ollama provider and the ability to create your own custom providers to use.